From mattes to mosaics, Roadie makes shipping art easy

 How to ship art if it’s heavy

 Beautiful things can be big.
 And heavy.
 Drivers have all sorts of large, spacious vehicles like SUVs and pickup trucks to ensure your heavy artwork is safely delivered.
-The details in your Gig will tell us what sort of vehicle can accommodate your big beautiful masterpiece.
+The details you give us when you set up your delivery will tell us what sort of vehicle can accommodate your big beautiful masterpiece.
 Because drivers aren’t movers, you may need to ask a friend to help load and unload the item if your artwork is heavy.

 Pro tip: clear obstacles and open doors, and talk through how and where you’re going to carry it before you start moving.
 Have both people get a firm but gentle grip of the item, and coordinate your movements to get that art safely in the vehicle.